 Here, Judge Doe’s questions were biased and prosecutorial, if not in fact then at least in appearance.
 See Tia, 73 Mass.
 App.
 Ct. at 122.
 They moved beyond clarification into an insistence that one of Mother’s witnesses was not credible.
 See Norbert, 83 Mass.
 App.
 Ct. at 547.
 Furthermore, the disproportionate number of questions asked by the judge—750 questions compared to 560 total questions from Mother’s counsel, counsel for DCF, and child’s counsel—also suggests improper judicial takeover of questioning.
 See Norbert, 83 Mass.
 App.
 Ct. at 547; see also Campbell, 371 Mass. at 45.
-Finally, the judge’s termination findings were based on his discrediting of Ms. Smith, answers he elicited from Mother, and his rehabilitation of Mr. Morrison (the DCF social worker).
+Finally, the judge’s termination findings were based on his discrediting of Ms. Smith (Mother’s group facilitator), answers he elicited from Mother, and his rehabilitation of Mr. Morrison (the DCF social worker).
 These findings prejudiced Mother.
 There is, therefore, a strong argument that the judge’s questioning here constituted reversible bias.
 See id.

 Judicial questioning constructively denies a parent her right to counsel if it interferes with counsel’s trial strategy such that counsel cannot provide reasonably competent representation.